Vigneh-sd/DATA-STRUCTURES/README.md

 # 📘 Data Structures & Algorithms in Java

 Welcome to my personal repository of **Data Structures and Algorithms** problems, solved in **Java**.
-This repo follows the legendary [Striver's DSA Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/) and includes clean, efficient code for interview preparation.
+This repo follows [Striver's DSA Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/) and includes clean, efficient code for interview preparation.

 > 🧠 Solved over **143+ problems** on [LeetCode](https://leetcode.com/Vignesh_0703/)
 > 🔧 All solutions are structured folder-wise with clear Java implementations.